HectorPulido/chatbot-with-voice/README.md

 # Jarvis like chatbot (chatbot with voice recognition)

-This is a voice-chatbot made with python.
+This is a voice-chatbot made with python. <br>
 [![youtube video](https://img.youtube.com/vi/PZ4x5BgTvZM/0.jpg)](https://www.youtube.com/watch?v=PZ4x5BgTvZM&list=PLHdk97dabfvzTZyKLb_spWHvI-qLArEzm&index=1)

 ## How to use